yessycrown/t4ds/_posts/2023-04-09-topological-distances.md

 Let's create a simple example, similar to the one we saw at the end of session 3, and conduct a height filtration.

-Recall at the end of yesterday, we did a directional filtration (with respect to height) on the following simplicial complex, that had three vertices and two edges:

 ![]("https://comptag.github.io/t4ds/assets/images/simp.jpg")

 We'll start out by doing something similar, but on a new complex.